haoma7/haoma7.github.io/docs/teaching/kpu.md

 # CSIT@KPU

-Some students at CSIT department of KPU found it a bit to navigate the curriculum.
-Below is a flowchart I built which is based on university websites.
+Some students at CSIT department of KPU found it a bit hard to navigate the curriculum, so I spend some time to build the flowchart below based on public data on university websites.
 Note that this is not guarantteed to be the lastest and correct version.
-Please leave any commments if you notice any mistakes.
+Please leave commments if you notice any mistakes.
 Hope it may help.

 <iframe width="1400" height="750" src="https://miro.com/app/live-embed/uXjVOGRVlQc=/?moveToViewport=1725,-2177,7532,3719&embedId=749907066196" frameborder="0" scrolling="no" allowfullscreen></iframe>

-You can only access the miro board through the [link here](https://miro.com/app/board/uXjVOGRVlQc=/?invite_link_id=177508737098)
+You can also access the miro board through the [link here](https://miro.com/app/board/uXjVOGRVlQc=/?invite_link_id=177508737098)

 I also grouped some closely-related courses below together with their pre-requisite relations.
 Note that not all courses in the curriculum are included below.